uwcse440/web-cse440-au14/_assignments/assignment2/index.md

    ([assignment 2e](#task_review))

 4. Brainstorm and sketch __three__ very different initial designs for your interface.
-Each design should support __four__, but they do not necessarily need to all support the same four tasks.
+   Each design should support __four__ of your tasks, but they do not necessarily need to all support the same four tasks.

    Do not illustrate the entire design, but instead sketch key aspects needed to illustrate the functionality.
    These should be rough sketches on paper (i.e., not digital mockups), including illustrations of their relations (e.g., arrows showing transitions and relationships).

-   The purpose of these sketches is to explore the design space _before_ you lock yourself into a design.
+   The purpose of these sketches is to explore the design space before you lock yourself into a single design.
    They must demonstrate significant consideration of substantially different approaches to your problem.

    ([assignment 2f](#design_checkin)), ([assignment 2g](#design_review))